 Similarly to other opioids, it causes death via respiratory arrest, where the user’s breathing slows to a halt, instead of cardiac arrest.

-Similar clusters of fentanyl-related overdoses and deaths are appearing across the United States.
+Unfortunately, this is not a single incident because similar clusters of fentanyl-related overdoses and deaths are appearing across the United States.

 The Deadliness of Fentanyl